 • Community reintegration support

-• On site educational programming (Fay Honey Knopp Memorial School) Click here to learn more about the FHK School
+• On site educational programming through the Fay Honey Knopp Memorial School

 • Safety and behavioral stability